 If you are travelling to the Czech Republic from Europe you could take a bus or train.

-Student Agency or Eurolines coaches offer services from a range of European countries including the UK, Germany, France, Austria, Netherlands, Slovakia, Sweden, Norway and Italy.
+Student Agency, Eurolines or Flixbus coaches offer services from a range of European countries including the UK, Germany, France, Austria, Netherlands, Slovakia, Sweden, Norway and Italy.

 Prague has an international train station with services running from Poland, Germany, Austria, Slovakia, Hungary, Switzerland and Netherlands.
 Prices of international tickets for selected destinations from Prague can be found at the Czech Railways website.